arogozhnikov/arogozhnikov.github.io/_posts/2022-11-29-delimiter-comes-first.markdown

 ## New formatting

-Goal of formatting is to produce a visual code structure that is easy to read, as if you already see all main components without reading anything.
+The goal of formatting is to produce a visual code structure that is easy to read, as if you already see all main components without reading anything.

-New syntax enforces this, and leaves fewer freedoms of choice.
+New syntax enforces this, and leaves fewer degrees of freedom.
 Writing something non-readable would be challenging...
 I suppose.

 Role of formatters thus would be minor, or they can be skipped.